CryptozombiesHQ/cryptozombie-lessons/es/4/withdraw.md

 In the previous chapter, we learned how to send Ether to a contract.
 So what happens after you send it?

 En el capitulo anterior, aprendimos cómo enviar Ether a un contrato.
-AEntonces ¿Qué ocurre cuando lo envía?
+Entonces ¿Qué ocurre cuando lo envía?

 After you send Ether to a contract, it gets stored in the contract's Ethereum account, and it will be trapped there — unless you add a function to withdraw the Ether from the contract.

-Luego de enviar Ether a un contrato, este se almacena en la cuenta de Etehreum del contrato y estará atrapado ahí — a menos que añada una función para retirar el Ether del contrato
+Luego de enviar Ether a un contrato, este se almacena en la cuenta de Ethereum del contrato y estará atrapado ahí — a menos que añada una función para retirar el Ether del contrato

 You can write a function to withdraw Ether from the contract as follows: